willy3087/fastapi_mcp/INSTALL.md

 - Python 3.10 or higher
 - pip (Python package installer)

-## Installation from PyPI
+## Installation from PyPI (Recommended)

-The simplest way to install FastAPI-MCP is directly from PyPI:
+The recommended way to install FastAPI-MCP is directly from [PyPI](https://pypi.org/project/fastapi-mcp/):

 ```bash
 pip install fastapi-mcp
 ```

+This will install the latest stable version of FastAPI-MCP along with all its dependencies.

 ## Installation from Source

-You can also install FastAPI-MCP from source:
+If you need the latest development version or want to contribute to the project, you can install FastAPI-MCP from source:

 ```bash
 # Clone the repository